 The Erika and Dietrich M. Gross Principal Flute Chair

-His extensive solo performances include engagements with the Pacific Music Festival in Sapporo, concertos with the Iceland Symphony Orchestra, recitals at the Sir James Galway International Flute Festival in Lucerne and a live radio broadcast with BBC Radio 3 In Tune in London.
+His extensive solo performances include engagements with the Pacific Music Festival in Sapporo, concertos with the Iceland Symphony Orchestra, recitals at the Sir James Galway International Flute Festival in Lucerne and a live radio broadcast with the BBC Radio 3 program “In Tune” in London.

 Höskuldsson has been a faculty member with the Pacific Music Festival in Japan since 2010.
 He has given master classes at The Juilliard School, Manhattan School of Music, Mannes College of Music, Guildhall School of Music and Drama, and the Royal Academy of Music.

-Mr.Höskuldsson has recorded for Castle Classics and the Naxos label American Classics Series.
-In 2015 he released his debut solo album ‘Solitude’ on the Delos label.
+Höskuldsson has recorded for Castle Classics and the Naxos label American Classics Series.
+In 2015 he released his debut solo album Solitude on the Delos label.